genicsblog/genicsblog.com/_drafts/supabase-database-next.md

   const [email, setEmail] = useState('')
 ```

-Now, we will assign these values to the input fields and update them if the value changes.
+We will assign these values to the input fields and update them if the values change.
 We can do this using the `onChange` event.

 ```jsx
   <input